supertokens/docs/CONTRIBUTING.md

 </Question>
 ```

+- Use this component instead of tabs when you think that the tabs title are not obvious enough for the user to choose the right tab.
+- It can also be used to guide for showing optional content.
+For example, some part of docs is only relevant if the user is using axios on their frontend.
+So we ask them if they are using axios, and if they say yes, only then we render the content, else we render something else.
+- Note that using this too much might affect SEO since the useful content is hidden behind a user interaction.

 ## Building for deployment
 - This only works if have access to the `supertokens-backend-website` and `main-website` repo.
 - Make sure that the `main-website` repo contains the `docs` repo and the `supertokens-backend-website` repo.